ministryofjustice/opa_tools/README.md

 ## docx2ruletxt

 Converts a .docx file, containing OPA rules, into .ruletxt format.

-.ruletxt is a format designed to contain all the OPA rule information, but in a simple text-based format, so that it is easier to write tools to process it, and include rules in test cases.
+See below about .ruletxt.

 To view a .docx file as .ruletxt: